ibrahimakkul/ibrahimakkul/README.md

 ## Hi there, I'm İbrahim 👋

 🔭 **I’m currently working on:**
-💡 Backend & Frontend development with JavaScript, Node.js, and React.
+💡 Backend and frontend development with JavaScript, Node.js and React.
+Looking at Ai prompt and Comfyui

 🌱 **I’m currently learning:**
 🚀 Advanced API integrations, performance optimization, and security best practices.